 - CT scan of the abdomen.
 This is done when the doctor thinks that the patient has acute, severely inflamed diverticula in the large intestine, in which sometimes an abscess can arise.

-- Colonoscopy and sigmoidoscopy.
+sigmoidoscopy.
 During this examination, the doctor looks at the inside of the large intestine with an endoscope.

 It is normally not necessary to treat diverticula.
 Though it is important to ensure that the stools remains smooth.
 Then it’s less likely that the stools remain in the bulges.
 The treatment of diverticulitis includes a diet and sometimes medications.
 Severe cases require hospitalization or surgery.